boevski/hugo/README.md

 ## Foo Bar { id=resilient-id }
 ```

 ### Foolproof-ing

+The reason the code relies on a new parameter (`eid`) instead of on an existing one like `.Page.File.UniqueId` is to make linking easy and intuitive.
+As long as you create logical EIDs, anyone would be able to quickly identify where the link ponts at.

 The code is set to emit a console warning if it finds a duplicated EID, but it will not fail the build.
 Instead, it will create adjacent links for all EIDs it finds.